 - Storing the Leftover Cornish Hens

 - To Roast Cornish Hen in an Air Fryer:

 - To Cook Cornish Hen in an Instant Pot:

 Why You'll Love This Roasted Cornish Hen Recipe:

-This roasted cornish game hen with mixed vegetables recipe is unbelievably simple to make.
-No basting required!
-You just need to prep the hens, put them in the oven, rotate the pan once, then most of your time would be sitting back and relaxing and thinking about how good these oven-baked hens are going to taste.
+- No basting is required!
+This roasted cornish game hen with the mixed vegetable recipe is unbelievably simple to make.
+You just need to prep the hens, put them in the oven, and rotate the pan once, then most of your time would be sitting back and relaxing and thinking about how good these oven-baked hens are going to taste.
+No basting is required!